Marker Logo

 Erected by Feeder Canal Alliance.

 Location.
 43° 18.393′ N, 73° 38.521′ W. Marker is in Glens Falls, New York, in Warren County.
-Marker is on Main Street (U.S. 9) 0 miles south of Mohican Street, on the left when traveling north.
+It is on Main Street (U.S. 9) 0 miles south of Mohican Street, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: South Glens Falls NY 12803, United States of America.
 Touch for directions.

 Chepontuc Marker image.
 Click for full size.

-Photographed By Steve Stoessel, September 2, 2019
+Photographed by Steve Stoessel, September 2, 2019

 2. Chepontuc Marker